 I recommend neither over-plotting or headlong plunging.
 Instead, focus on your story.

 Or as I’ve said elsewhere: Story rules.
 Plot drools.

-So while plot is useful, it does not have the intrinsic appeal that beginning writers think it does.
+While plot is useful, it does not have the intrinsic appeal that beginning writers think it does.
 Plot is sort of like a skeleton for a body.
-We benefit from having one, but it’s not what creates the power of attraction, the magnetic pull that draws a reader into a book.
-And an obsession with plotting often distracts beginning writers from what really makes a novel appealing.
+We benefit from having one, but it’s not what creates attraction, the magnetic pull that draws a reader into a book.

 Story is the key.

 How can you capture a reader’s attention, build their interest, and deliver at the end?
 Learn to tell a well-crafted story.

 The magic of story is that the sum of the whole is greater than the sum of the parts.
 The story comes alive.
 The characters start to speak for themselves.
 The story creates an expansive space in the minds of the readers.